3rsw/tracey/readme.md

 1. Install [mongodb community edition](https://www.mongodb.com/docs/manual/administration/install-community/)

+2. Run mogodb
+`$ sudo systemctl start mongod` (for modern versions of linux)

-2. Create the database
+3. Create the database
 `$ mongoimport -d tracey -c questions --file=./db/questions/q1/question.json`

-3. Install the packages required for the backend `~/thesis_app/backend$ npm ci`
+4. Install the packages required for the backend `~/thesis_app/backend$ npm ci`

-4. Install the packages required for the frontend `~/thesis_app/frontend$ npm ci`
+5. Install the packages required for the frontend `~/thesis_app/frontend$ npm ci`

-5. Create a .env file inside the backend folder with the contents (this file is in the .gitignore so that if it eventually contains a password, it doesn't get pushed accidentally)
+6. Create a .env file inside the backend folder with the contents (this file is in the .gitignore so that if it eventually contains a password, it doesn't get pushed accidentally)